kushagharahi/kushagharahi.github.io/README.md

 ## License

-Source code in this repository is licensed under GPLv3 except for any material from the `/src/content/blog/` directory or any subdirectories, or anywhere that content appears after compilation (e.g. any files created when running `npm run build`).
+Source code in this repository is licensed under GPLv3 except for any material from the `/src/content/blog/` directory or any subdirectories, or anywhere that content appears after compilation (e.g. any files created when running `npm run *-*-build`).

 Copyright (c) 2018 Kusha Gharahi <kusha.me>